Green Electronics 2025

 Greener electronics from Germany

-Dr Nils Nissen from Fraunhofer IZM presented the Green ICT @ FMD competence centre and emphasised that although there is no such thing as 100% green electronics, there are many ways to make them more sustainable.
+Dr. Nils Nissen from Fraunhofer IZM presented the Green ICT @ FMD competence center and emphasized that although there is no such thing as 100% green electronics, there are many ways to make them more sustainable.

 For example, it is currently not possible to produce a truly environmentally friendly printed circuit board, but it is possible to achieve greater sustainability through less material loss and reduced use of chemicals in production, through more durable or repairable components or through better recyclability.

-He emphasised that significant progress could be made through targeted measures in design and production.
-For example, detailed improvements to individual components and materials are important, as is a relocation of production or new regional chains in which communication overheads, protection of expertise, flexible, efficient production and environmental indicators come together.
+He emphasized that significant progress could be made through targeted measures in design and production.
+For example, detailed improvements to individual components and materials are important, as is a relocation of production or new regional chains in which communication overheads, know-how protection, flexible, efficient production and environmental indicators come together.

 Raw material supply until 2030